yoctoproject/poky/documentation/dev-manual/devtool.rst

       between multiple commands.
 Thus, without the quotes, ``devtool add`` does not receive the other parts, which results in several "command not found" errors.

-   -  In order to support adding Node.js modules, a ``nodejs`` recipe must be part of your SDK.

 As mentioned earlier, you can also add Node.js modules directly from a repository or local source tree.
 To add modules this way, use